XIVN1987/DAPCmdr/README.md

-J-LINK Commander tool for CMSIS-DAP (DAPLink) Debugger
+J-LINK Commander like tool for CMSIS-DAP (DAPLink) Debugger

 To run this tool, you need python 2.7